John B. Cobb: Biology and religion

-Along with Whitehead, Cobb has sought to reconcile science and religion in places where they appear to conflict, as well as to encourage religion to make use of scientific insights and vice versa.
+Along with Whitehead, Cobb sought to reconcile science and religion in places where they appear to conflict, as well as to encourage religion to make use of scientific insights and vice versa.

 In the area of religion and biology, he co-wrote The Liberation of Life: From the Cell to the Community with Australian geneticist Charles Birch in 1981.
 The book critiqued the dominant biological model of mechanism, arguing that it leads to the study of organisms in abstraction from their environments.
 Cobb and Birch argue instead for an "ecological model" which draws no sharp lines between the living and non-living, or between an organism and its environment.
 The book also argues for an idea of evolution in which adaptive behavior can lead to genetic changes.
 Cobb and Birch stress that a species "co-evolves with its environment" and that in this way intelligent purpose plays a role in evolution:

 Evolution is not a process of ruthless competition directed to some goal of ever-increasing power or complexity.
 Such an attitude, by failing to be adaptive, is, in fact, not conducive to evolutionary success.
 A species co-evolves with its environment.
 Equally, there is no stable, harmonious nature to whose wisdom humanity should simply submit.
 Intelligent purpose plays a role in adaptive behaviour, and as environments change its role is increased.

 The Liberation of Life stresses that all life (not just human life) is purposeful and that it aims for the realization of richer experience.
 Cobb and Birch develop the idea of "trusting life" as a religious impulse, rather than attempting to achieve a settled, perfected social structure that does not allow for change and evolution.

 Religious pluralism and interreligious dialogue

-Cobb has participated in extensive interreligious and interfaith dialogue, most notably with Masao Abe, a Japanese Buddhist of the Kyoto School of philosophy.
+Cobb participated in extensive interreligious and interfaith dialogue, most notably with Masao Abe, a Japanese Buddhist of the Kyoto School of philosophy.
 Cobb's explicit aim was to gain ideas and insights from other religions with an eye toward augmenting and "universalizing" Christianity.
 Cobb writes: